-This itinerary is suitable for 7 days in Scotland but was also designed to give you the flexibility to extend it to 2 weeks.
+This itinerary is suitable for one week in Scotland but was also designed to give you the flexibility to extend it to 2 weeks.

 It is called the Scenic Flexi Tour because it features a wide choice of day trips option from Oban, Skye, Inverness, and Edinburgh.
 The diverse choice of day trips allows you to adapt the tour plan to suit your interests and the length of your holiday.

 This is one of our most popular tour itineraries and is especially good for first-time visitors to Scotland as it features lots of "must-see" places.